chapel-lang/chapel/doc/release/platforms/README.knc.rst

 Initial support for Intel Xeon Phi
 ==================================

-This README describes how to build Chapel for Intel Xeon Phi, Knights Corner (KNC).
+The following information is assembled to help Chapel users get up and running on Intel Xeon Phi, Knights Corner (KNC).

 The initial implementation runs in self-hosted mode only.
 That is, the entire Chapel program runs on the KNC co-processor.
 For